 Wake Forest is a decidedly white-collar town, with fully 90.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Wake Forest is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Wake Forest who work in management occupations (16.03%), sales jobs (12.88%), and office and administrative support (11.74%).

 Also of interest is that Wake Forest has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.31% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Wake Forest telecommute to their jobs.
+Overall, about 11.15% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Wake Forest is a very ethnically-diverse town.
 The people who call Wake Forest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wake Forest residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Wake Forest include German, English, Italian, and Scottish.

 The most common language spoken in Wake Forest is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Persian.